by Bevin Theodore

 White homes with black accents have also become so popular that it’s common to have multiple homes on one street with this color scheme.
 In an attempt to stand out, homeowners are leaning toward dark gray or blue-gray, even if the deeper shade is accented with white.

 “I think we’re going to see more people wanting to do new and different things or just to have a little bit less straight up black and white,” Hawes said.

 Hawes’ own home, which was recently built, is blue-gray with white trim and white board and batten.

 “I chose it because it’s low-maintenance, and while I love the look of the white houses, I didn’t want to have just another white house like everybody else,” she said.

 Looking to stand out from the crowd?
 Explore darker hues such as Deep Ocean or Iron Gray for an exterior color palate that’s sure to be the envy of the neighborhood.

 See your vision come to life with our Dream Collection™ colors.
-Featuring more than 700 ColorPlus® Technology finishes, the collection of colors is made to order in a wide array of James Hardie® siding and trim styles.
+Featuring more than 700 ColorPlus® Technology finishes, the collection of colors is made to order in James Hardie's wide array of siding and trim styles.
 With endless design possibilities and the uncompromising performance of our fiber cement products, these colors build dreams that last.